 Selling a product means you’ve taken the time to do market research.
 If you don’t know who you’re selling to, it doesn’t really matter what you’re selling.

-You may even skip the pains of starting your own online business and instead buy an already profitable business on Flippa, the largest marketplace for buying and selling online businesses, including (but not limited to!)
+You may even skip the pains of starting your own online business and instead buy an already profitable business on Flippa, the largest online marketplace for buying and selling online businesses, including (but not limited to!)
 Amazon FBA, eBay storefronts and more.

 Successfully selling products online means you focus on finding products to serve a target market.
 It means researching your ideal buyer and crafting everything about your strategy around who they are.
 It means creating a strategy that will help you reach potential customers, but keeping things flexible enough to make changes as needed.